Andrew-S-Rosen/covalent-hpc-plugin/README.md

 ## Working Example: Perlmutter

 The following is a minimal working example to submit a Covalent job on NERSC's [Perlmutter](https://docs.nersc.gov/systems/perlmutter/) machine.
-This example assumes you have a Conda environment named `myenv` on Perlmutter with both Covalent and PSI/J installed.
+This example assumes you have an account named "UserName", a project named "ProjectName", and a Conda environment named `myenv` on Perlmutter with both Covalent and PSI/J installed.
 It also assumes that you have used the [sshproxy](https://docs.nersc.gov/connect/mfa/#sshproxy) utility to generate a certificate file in order to bypass the need for multi-factor authentication.

 ```python
 import covalent as ct